Introduction

 For many years art with a strong message has been somewhat disregarded.
 ‘The viewer should be free to interpret as they wish’.
 Although that is fine, I think art has such a powerful voice to speak from and to the heart, and I find that I cannot keep my paintbrush silent.

-I started to exhibit in the street after my Otto Frello painting was rejected by Den Frie’s autumn exhibition, KE and have made four happenings outside their building during the opening of their yearly censored exhibition since 2014.
+I started to exhibit in the street after my Otto Frello painting was rejected by Den Frie’s (The Free’s) autumn exhibition, KE and have made several happenings outside their building during the opening of their yearly censored exhibition since 2014.

 Maskemaleren